-Email and ZOOM Etiquette: When sending emails please put Chem 111-001 in the subject line or there will be a delay in response time.
-Dr. Binaku and TA must know which course a student is in before replying to email.
-(Dr. Binaku is teaching two different summer courses).
+Email and ZOOM Etiquette: When sending emails please put Chem course # in the subject line or there will be a delay in response time.
+Lab Coordinator and TA must know which course a student is in before replying to email.
 Weekday emails will get a response within a couples of hours.
 Emails after 6pm may not be replied to until the next morning at 8am.
-Dr. Binaku checks email on weekends; response times are longer [12-24hrs].
-Requests to ZOOM on evenings or weekends will not be granted.
+Lab Coordinator checks email on weekends; response times are longer [12-24hrs].
+Requests to ZOOM on any evenings or on weekends will not be granted.